The European Journal of Humour Research

 Current Issue

-The EJHR is an open-access, academic journal published by Cracow Tertium Society for the Promotion of Language Studies and endorsed by The International Society for Humor Studies (ISHS).
+The EJHR (ISSN 2307-700X) is an open-access, academic journal published by Cracow Tertium Society for the Promotion of Language Studies and endorsed by The International Society for Humor Studies (ISHS).
 The EJHR publishes full research articles, shorter commentaries, which discuss ground-breaking or controversial areas, research notes, which provide details on the research project rationale, methodology and outcomes, as well as book reviews.
 The journal has a special focus on supporting PhD students and early career researchers by providing them with a forum within which to disseminate their work alongside established scholars and practitioners.

 The EJHR welcomes submissions that combine research and relevant applications as well as empirical studies detailing their usefulness to the study of humour.
 All contributions received (apart from book reviews) undergo a double-blind, peer-review process.
 In addition to established scholars within humor research, we invite those as yet unfamiliar with (or wary of) humor research to enter the discussion, especially based on less known or less covered material.
 The elaboration of joint methodological frameworks is strongly encouraged.
 For further details or inquiries you may contact the Editors.